Refinance rates with Laurel Road start at 1.89%.

-The median pay for dentists is $153,900, according to Bureau of Labor Statistics data.
-New dental school graduates won’t be earning this much right away.
-But they will start with relatively high pay, with a median entry-level salary of $118,800, according to PayScale.
+The median pay for dentists is $159,200, according to 2019 Bureau of Labor Statistics data.
+New dental school graduates won’t be earning this much right away — but they will start with relatively high pay, with a median entry-level salary of $135,650, according to employment data company PayScale.

 Then there’s the matter of paying for dental school.
-Students often have to borrow heavily to cover tuition, fees, and equipment or supplies needed for their studies.
+Students often have to borrow heavily to cover tuition, fees, equipment and supplies needed for their studies.

 It’s not uncommon to take out student loans to cover living costs while attending dental school full-time, either.
-Because of this, the average dental school debt was $261,149 for the graduating class of 2016, according to the American Dental Education Association.
+Because of this, the average dental school debt was $292,169 for indebted students in the Class of 2019, according to the American Dental Education Association.

 Here are some more stats on average dental school debt:

-Between missed earnings, student debt principal, and interest, a dental school graduate can count on sinking about $570,000 into dental school.
+Between missed earnings, student debt principal and interest, a dental school graduate could sink half a million dollars or more into dental school.
 But that investment also buys dental school graduates a spot in a high-paying profession.
 So how long does this investment take to start paying off?

 The return on investment will depend, of course, on how much a new dentist is paid.
 Dentists who graduate and are able to find high-paying jobs will see a return on their dental school investment much faster.

-Let’s compare the typical entry-level salary of $118,800 with the $55,000 average salary of a chemist with a bachelor’s degree.
-Assuming a five percent increase in earnings each year, here’s how the earnings compare:
+Let’s compare the typical entry-level dentist salary of approximately $135,650 with the $74,000 average salary of a chemist with only a bachelor’s degree.
+Assuming a 5% increase in earnings each year, here’s how the earnings compare:

 |Dentist salary||Bachelor’s salary||Difference||Total return|

-As shown in the table above, it takes about eight years on average for a dentist’s increased earning potential to offset the cost of dental school.
-However, by that point, the investment in dental school is also generating an impressive $90,000 extra in income each year.
+As shown in the table above, it could take five years for a dentist’s increased earning potential to offset their dental school debt.
+However, by that point, the investment in dental school is also generating nearly $75,000 extra in income each year.

-Now you’ve seen the typical dental school return on investment.
-But these numbers are not the whole picture.
-There are other factors to consider besides just your bottom line.
-And a central concern should be managing dental school debt.
+You’ve now seen the typical dental school return on investment (ROI), but these numbers aren’t the whole picture.
+There are other factors to consider besides your bottom line — and a central concern should be managing dental school debt.